 Running is an amazing way to exercise.
 In fact, many people who start running as a way to get in shape quickly become addicted (like me).
-It can lead to entering marathons and spending hours outside.
+It can lead to following a half marathon training plan and spending hours outside.
 It’s an excellent habit to get into.
 People tend to flock to it because it is an inexpensive way to work out.
 After all, you don’t need anything but some running shoes.

 However, this is where it can get complicated.
 Choosing the wrong shoes can cause you a lot of issues.
 It can even turn you off on running, which is not a good thing.
 With the right shoe choice, you should be able to feel comfortable and happy as you run.
 With that in mind, here are some tips to choosing your running shoes.